Our weekend gets off to a sensational start with music on Friday

-On Saturday and Sunday take a stroll around our village and
+On Saturday and Sunday ride in on a vintage bus and take a

 (Tickets are required for all dance events, book early to avoid